civo/cli/README.md

 #### Deleting pools in the cluster

 You can delete a pool in your cluster.
-It takes the name of the cluster (or the ID) and the pool ID (min.
-6 characters)
+It takes the name of the cluster (or the ID) and the pool ID (at least 6 characters)

 ```sh
 civo kubernetes node-pool delete my-first-cluster pool-id